deeps36/deeps36/README.md

 <table>
   <tr>
     <th><img src="/assets/programmer.gif" alt="Programmer GIF"></th>
-    <th>🌐 Welcome to my digital haven in the vast world of 1s and 0s.
+    <th>✨EVER POSITIVE, NEVER NEGATIVE✨<br><br>🌐 Welcome to my digital haven in the vast world of 1s and 0s.
 This is my humble abode in the Digital Universe. 🏠✨</th>
   </tr>
 </table>